 Think about that enormity of that, the heart-mind connection is not even fully formed when our babies are first placed in our arms.
 What an amazing task we have before us as parents to grow and strengthen that connection.

 The vagus nerve is the first thing to react to emotion or stress.
-When you have a big emotion — especially fear or worry — but also it could be big feelings of love, the brain releases it’s hold on the heart — just in case it needs to start beating a little faster — it will be ready.
+When you have a big emotion — especially fear or worry — but it could also be big feelings of love, the brain releases its hold on the heart — just in case it needs to start beating a little faster — it will be ready.
 This is before your palms start to sweat, before breathing accelerates, and before you even start thinking about fleeing or fighting.

 All of this happens unconsciously, but you can teach yourself to be aware of it.
 Through things like meditation and yoga, you can strengthen the vagal system and thus your awareness of it.

 When we teach our children to name their emotions — to speak them out loud and not suppress them — we strengthen this heart-mind connection.

 When we teach our children to breathe through the emotion — we strengthen this heart-mind connection.

 When we teach our children to have empathy for others — we strengthen this heart-mind connection.

 When we teach our children self-regulation skills we are strengthening that mind-body connection and creating the foundation for them to be emotionally strong and ready to face the challenges this world will throw at them.